4d/docs/docs/REST/authUsers.md

 The `authentify()` function must be implemented in the [DataStore class](../ORDA/ordaClasses.md#datastore-class) of the project and must be called through a REST request.

-This function is the only available entry point from REST guest sessions when the "force login" mode is enabled: any other function call or data access is rejected until the session acquires privileges.
+This function is the only available entry point from REST guest sessions when the "force login" mode is enabled: any other function call or data access is rejected until the session acquires appropriate privileges.

 The function can receive any authentication or contextual information as [parameter(s)](classFunctions.md#parameters) and can return any value.
 Since this function can only be called from a REST request, parameters must be passed through the body of the POST request.

 This function should contain two parts:

 - some code to identify and authenticate the REST request sender,
-- if the authentication is successful, a call to [`Session.setPrivileges()`](../API/SessionClass.md#setprivileges) that creates the web session on the server and assigns appropriate privileges to the session.
+- if the authentication is successful, a call to [`Session.setPrivileges()`](../API/SessionClass.md#setprivileges) that assigns appropriate privileges to the session.

-If the function does not call [`Session.setPrivileges()`](../API/SessionClass.md#setprivileges), no privileges are assigned, no license is consumed and subsequent REST requests are rejected.
+If the function does not call [`Session.setPrivileges()`](../API/SessionClass.md#setprivileges), no privileges are assigned, no license is consumed and subsequent non-descriptive REST requests are rejected.

-If the function is called from another context than a REST request, it does nothing.

 #### Example

-You only want the know users to open a web session on the server.
+You only want to know users to open a web session on the server.
 You created the following `authentify()` function in the datastore class:

 ```4d
-exposed Function authentify($credentials : Object)
+exposed Function authentify($credentials : Object) : Text

 var $users : cs.UsersSelection
 var $user : cs.UsersEntity